Dance

 DAN 227 Intermediate Pointe Technique (1 Credit)

 This course is an intermediate study of contemporary pointe technique.
 All students are assumed to have an appropriate level of ballet technique (as covered in the FCDD's ballet courses or the equivalent).
 The FCD Advanced Placement status is not required however, all students must be concurrently registered for a related two credit technique class and are required to be at the intermediate level in that technique.
 May be taken up to three times.
 Meets with DAN 327.
-Combined enrollment limited to 30. {A}
+Enrollment limited to 30. {A}

 Fall, Spring, Annually